ShehanPer/Hybrid-Lbend-detector/README.md

 ## Overview

-This project provides advanced algorithms for detecting L-bent metal parts in images for robotic bin-picking applications based on template matching in the frequency domain with CNN verification.
+This project provides advanced algorithms for detecting L-bent  parts in images for robotic bin-picking applications based on template matching in the frequency domain with CNN verification.
 The implementation offers several advantages over traditional spatial domain template matching and is optimized for industrial automation:

 - **Rotation invariance**: Detects objects at different orientations (critical for bin-picking scenarios)
 - **Multiple scale detection**: Identifies objects at various scales and distances from camera